 By Dr. Rita Khanna

-• If the fracture is in the spine, the victim may feel a shooting pain that spreads from the back to side of the body.
+If the fracture is in the spine, the victim may feel a shooting pain that spreads from the back to the side of the body.

-• After menopause, women tend to lose bone density and, in some cases, this leads to the development of osteoporosis.
+After menopause, women tend to lose bone density, and, in some cases, this leads to osteoporosis.

-• People who do not get adequate amount of calcium and Vitamin D in their diet also develop osteoporosis in their later years.
+People who do not get adequate amounts of calcium and Vitamin D in their diet also develop osteoporosis later.

-• Excess consumption of meat, heavy smoking, chronic alcoholism, post-menopausal hormonal imbalances and diminished physical activity with age increase the chances of osteoporosis.
+Excess meat consumption, heavy smoking, chronic alcoholism, post-menopausal hormonal imbalances, and diminished physical activity with age increase the chances of osteoporosis.

 Prevention of osteoporosis is possible and can be treated through regular Yogasanas, with proper diet and lifestyle habits.
-Yogasanas surely help to strengthen your bones and muscles, preventing the onset of this condition and providing relief from the pain.
-Yoga helps the prevention of osteoporosis by creating a balanced harmony between the ovaries, adrenals, parathyroids, pituitary and pineal gland, thus ensuring that the body receives a steady supply of the right hormones for maintaining bone strength and maximum health and well being.
-Any one without any fear can start with simple Yoga flexibility exercises.
+Yogasanas help strengthen your bones and muscles, preventing the onset of this condition and providing relief from the pain.
+Yoga helps the prevention of osteoporosis by creating a balanced harmony between the ovaries, adrenals, parathyroids, pituitary and pineal glands, thus ensuring that the body receives a steady supply of the right hormones for maintaining bone strength and maximum health and well-being.
+Anyone without any fear can start with simple Yoga flexibility exercises.

-• To perform the flexibility exercise known as butterfly exercise, one has to sit with legs extended in front.
-Thereafter bend both the legs from the knees.
-Thereafter widen both the knees.
-Thereby heels are nearer the body now hold toes of both the feet by both the hands.
-Now, slowly move the knees in such a manner that it resembles the butterfly moving its wings up and down.
+To perform the flexibility exercise known as the butterfly exercise, one has to sit with legs extended in front.
+After that, bend both legs from the knees.
+Thereafter, widen both knees.
+Thereby heels are nearer the body and now hold the toes of both feet by both hands.
+Now, very slowly, move the knees in such a manner that resembles the butterfly moving its wings up and down.
 Heels must remain touching each other and as near to the body as possible.
-This exercise for the prevention of osteoporosis, helps bones of the thighs, pelvic girdle; cover bones of the knees and joints of legs.

-• Now repeat this butterfly exercise by holding the knees.
-Heels and toes should remain touching each other and remain very near to the body.
-Now hold the knees and slowly press both the knees downward as well as upward position.
+This exercise, for the prevention of osteoporosis, helps the bones of the thighs and pelvic girdle; it covers the bones of the knees and joints of the legs.
+Now repeat this butterfly exercise by holding the knees.
+Heels and toes should remain touching and very near to the body.
+Now hold the knees and slowly press both knees downward and upward.

-• In the third process of the exercise stretch left leg forward; raise and lift right leg and put it on the left thigh.
-Now move the right knee initially from top to bottom and bottom to top and thereafter in a round circular motion.
+In the third exercise process, stretch the left leg forward; raise and lift the right leg and put it on the left thigh.
+Now move the right knee initially from top to bottom, bottom to top, and afterward in a round circular motion.
 This process must be repeated at least 16 times.
-In the above-described manner now straighten the right leg; put the left leg on the right thigh.
+In an above-described manner, now straighten the right leg; put the left leg on the right thigh.

-• Thereafter left knee should be moved alternatively up and down, as well as down to up.
-Thereafter move the left knee in a circular movement.
-To establish a program of prevention of osteoporosis, this process should also be repeated 16 times.
+After that, the left knee should be moved alternatively up and down, as well as down to up.
+After that, move the left knee in a circular motion.
+To establish a program for the prevention of osteoporosis, this process should also be repeated 16 times.

-• In addition to these flexibility exercises even when food is consumed one can no doubt sit in Vajrasana.
-In Vajrasana keeping the legs turned behind, the bones of knees and bones in the leg with its muscles including tibia-fibula and other bones as well as ankles of the legs and fingers of the legs get a good advantage in the prevention of osteoporosis.
+In addition to these flexibility exercises, even when food is consumed, one can no doubt sit in Vajrasana.
+In Vajrasana, keeping the legs turned behind, the bones of the knees and bones in the leg with its muscles, including the tibia-fibula and other bones, as well as ankles of the legs and fingers of the legs get a good advantage in the prevention of osteoporosis.